mpenna/squirrel/README.md

 # Squirrel

-Squirrel is a package for Laravel that automatically caches and retrieves models when querying records using [Eloquent ORM](http://laravel.com/docs/eloquent).
+Squirrel is the best Eloquent cacheing solution.
+A package for Laravel that automatically caches and retrieves models when querying records using [Eloquent ORM](http://laravel.com/docs/eloquent).
 When Squirrel is used, you can expect to see orders of magnitude fewer queries to your database, with 100% confidence you will never be retrieving stale data from Cache.

 ## License